juwangvsu/cartographer/readme_carto_homepc.txt

 Pcl_viewer  -fc 0,0,255 mapdata_6.pcd  -fc 0,255,0 test.pcd

 --------------12/20/21 python-pcl build-------------------------
-homepc
+homepc, lenova1 (2/28/22)
+python binding of pcl library. not upto date maintained. prebuild pkg is for pcl1.7, system has pcl1.8
+	pkg-config --list-all|grep pcl
-python binding of pcl library. not upto date maintained. prebuild pkg is for pcl1.7, build from source have link problem workaround by change setup.py build/install for 2 pyenv: 2.7.17 and miniconda
+build from source have link problem workaround by change setup.py build/install for 2 pyenv: 2.7.17 and miniconda